Nikhil-Singh25/jenkins_pipeline/README.md

 systemctl status jenkins | grep Active
 ```

-##### **[3.2] Installing & Configuring Nginx :**
+### [3.2] Installing & Configuring Nginx :

-- Install nginx : `apt install nginx -y`
+- Install nginx
+    ```
+    apt install nginx -y
+    ```
-- `unlink /etc/nginx/sites-enabled/default` →removes the default configuration file for Nginx, which is stored in the `/etc/nginx/sites-enabled` ****directory
+- remove the default configuration file for Nginx, which is stored in the `/etc/nginx/sites-enabled` directory use command:
+    ```
+    unlink /etc/nginx/sites-enabled/default
+    ```
-- `vim /etc/nginx/conf.d/jenkins.conf` → This command opens the Vim text editor and creates a new configuration file for Nginx, specifically for Jenkins.
-This file will be stored in the **`/etc/nginx/conf.d`**
+- open the Vim text editor and creates a new configuration file for Nginx, specifically for Jenkins.
- directory.
+    ```
+    vim /etc/nginx/conf.d/jenkins.conf
+    ```
+    This file will be stored in the `/etc/nginx/conf.d`directory.
-→ In Vim, the following lines are added to the configuration file:
+- using Vim, add the following lines to the configuration file:

-            ```bash
                upstream jenkins {
                server 127.0.0.1:8080;
                 }

                 server {